kuankuan2007/retry-command/README.md

 - `-t, --time-out`: Timeout for each execution in seconds.
 Set to -1 for no timeout.
 - `-d, --cwd`: Current working directory for the command.
 - `-n, --success-return-code`: Return codes that indicate success.
 Multiple values can be specified.
+- `-q --quite`: mute more output.
+- `--mute`: mute all output.
+- `-l, --no-need-to-log`: Does not output any records outside of stdou.
+It only works when mute is on.
 - `-c, --command`: Command to execute.

 ## Examples